pycage/shellfish/doc/Main.md

 ## News

+### November 2021
+* The element {@link mid.MouseBox} can now detect clicks even if a drag handler is connected.
+Compatibility issues with the Sailfish Browser have been fixed.
+* The element {@link ui.SplitBox} has the new properties `orientation` for changing the layout orientation, and `flip` for flipping both containers.
+  The new property `splitRatio` lets you change the split ratio programmatically.

 ### October 2021
 * The element {@link mid.Repeater} has a new property `count` that tells the number of spawned items.